Preparing for a Fellowship Interview

 5. Keep Up on Current Events.
 Know something about what is going on in the U.S. or the rest of the world as part of the interview will deal with current events.
 Read newspapers that report on international and national news.
 This is especially important for those people seeking fellowships in a foreign country - know the current events of your desired destination.
 The New York Times and The Economist are often suggested as good sources.
 Also find out what is going on in your home state through local newspapers there.
 Have an opinion.
 You should be prepared to answer questions dealing with what you feel is the biggest problem in the U.S. (or world) today and how you would overcome that problem.

 6. Give Short Answers.
-Interviews usually last between 20-30 minutes, so time your responses accordingly.
+Individual interviews usually last c.
+30 minutes, so time your responses accordingly.
+(Some awards also conduct group or panel interviews which may vary in length).
 You don't want to spend too much time on any one question.
 If they want to hear more, the committee will ask for more.

 7. Body Language and Speech are Key.
 Try and relax.
 Sit up straight.
 If you want something to do with your hands put them together.
-Smile, this makes you look more relaxed even if you aren’t.
+Smile (or at least avoid frowning), this makes you look more relaxed even if you aren’t.
 Try to appear open and make sure you make eye contact.
 Speak clearly and loudly enough that you will be heard.
 Use short sentences, as leave no room for confusion; they allow you to make your point.
 They also give the impression that you have a concise logical mind.
 Speak slowly enough that you can be clearly understood.
 This will have the added bonus of allowing your brain to work out what you are going to say next.
+Avoid filler words "ah," "umm," "like."
+You'll be better served by pausing, taking a deep breath and then confidently continuing with a fully formulated thought.

 8. Be Yourself.
 This advice seems like a cliché, but it is true.
 The interview is formal, but remember to keep a smile on.
 Channel your nervous energy into enthusiasm for the Fellowship!